NIH-CIT-OIR-SPIS/Video_APA_DVR_Asynch/README.md

 - 7 Cat 6 Ethernet cables (depending one whether or not you have 1 or 2 Gigabit routers)
 - USB keyboard and mouse (to connect to a RPi, via USB ports)
 - HDMI Cable (to connect RPi to display)
-- Display with HDMI capabilities
+- Display with HDMI capabilities (Or remote in to Raspberry pi's via SSH)
 - 4 microSD cards that are at least 16GB in size however I recommend 32GB as it is not signifficantly more expensive (about a $1 to $2 difference as of 2020) and will work better with later versions of RPi's (such as RPi 4B)
 - An microSD card to SD card adapter